parseablehq/parseable/README.md

 ## :wave: Introduction

-Parseable is a lightweight, cloud native log storage and analysis engine.
-It can use either local drive or S3 (and compatible stores) for long term data storage.
+Parseable is a lightweight, cloud-native log storage and analysis engine.
+It can use either a local drive or S3 (and compatible stores) for long-term data storage.

-Parseable is written in Rust, and uses Apache Arrow and Parquet as underlying data structures.
-Additionally, With a simpler mechanism to organize data, Parseable avoids indexing altogether to making it low latency.
+Parseable is written in Rust and uses Apache Arrow and Parquet as underlying data structures.
+Additionally, it uses a simple, index-free mechanism to organize and query data allowing low latency, and high throughput ingestion and query.

 In our testing, we have observed Parseable consumes up to _~90% lower memory_ and _~75% lower CPU_ than Elastic for similar ingestion throughput.

-- Ingestion:
-- Query & Visualization:
-- Alerting:

 ## :dart: Motivation